The world is huge

 Shark Attack Facts

-Although it may seem to be the opposite, there was actually a surprising decline in shark attacks in 2022, according to the International Shark Attack File.
+Shark attacks last year were slightly above the five-year annual global average but still within a reasonable year-to-year variation, according to the International Shark Attack File.
 This database is maintained by scientists at the Florida Museum of Natural History at the University of Florida and measures shark attacks over the years, dividing them into unprovoked and provoked incidents, broken down by country and fatal vs. non-fatal.
 Keep in mind that your risk of being killed in a shark attack is miniscule—approximately 1 in 4,332,817.

 Shark Safety Tips: How to Avoid Attacks